remuspoienar/monitorizare-vot-votanti-admin/README.md

 [Contributing](#contributing) | [Built with](#built-with) | [Repos and projects](#repos-and-projects) | [Deployment](#deployment) | [Feedback](#feedback) | [License](#license) | [About Code4Ro](#about-code4ro)

+## Contributing

+This project is built by amazing volunteers and you can be one of them!
+Here's a list of ways in [which you can contribute to this project](.github/CONTRIBUTING.MD).

 ## Build with

 React.js